-Unlike the more famous Mayan ruins scattered throughout Central America, Mixco Viejo (Jilotepeque Viejo) attracts only the odd trickle of tourists.
-The remarkably well-preserved city is so obscure, even archaeologists mislabeled it.
+Unlike the more famous Maya ruins scattered throughout Central America, Mixco Viejo (Jilotepeque Viejo) attracts only the odd trickle of tourists.
+The remarkably well-preserved city is so obscure even archaeologists mislabeled it.

 For many years, archaeologists and historians believed this ruined city was the capital of the Poqomam Maya, thanks to the errors of early colonial explorers.
 It wasn’t until linguist Robert M. Carmack noticed Jilotepeque Viejo lay well outside the linguistic area normally associated with the Poqomam kingdom that people realized the site was actually Jilotepeque Viejo, capital of the Chajoma Kaqchikel kingdom.
 However, its original name stuck.
 Now, the site is commonly referred to as Mixco Viejo (Jilotepeque Viejo) to set it apart from the true Poqomam capital.

 The Chajoma built the city to ward off their aggressive neighbors.
 Though their city was well-protected with ravines and the confluence of two rivers, the fortress fell to the Kaqchikel anyway and became part of their kingdom until Jilotepeque Viejo was abandoned during the 16th-century Spanish conquest.
 Luckily, the magnificent temples and grounds are preserved and accessible today.

 The temples and other buildings at Jilotepeque Viejo are somewhat unique because the stone blocks are thin compared to the bulkier blocks found at other famous Maya sites like Tikal.
 You can climb to the top of its Twin Towers, though the steep, narrow stairs were originally meant to be used only by royalty.